Alkali metal: Heavier alkali metals

 As such, they have to be made by reacting alkylmercury compounds with sodium or potassium metal in inert hydrocarbon solvents.
 While methylsodium forms tetramers like methyllithium, methylpotassium is more ionic and has the nickel arsenide structure with discrete methyl anions and potassium cations.

 The alkali metals and their hydrides react with acidic hydrocarbons, for example cyclopentadienes and terminal alkynes, to give salts.
 Liquid ammonia, ether, or hydrocarbon solvents are used, the most common of which being tetrahydrofuran.
 The most important of these compounds is sodium cyclopentadienide, NaC_{5}H_{5}, an important precursor to many transition metal cyclopentadienyl derivatives.
 Similarly, the alkali metals react with cyclooctatetraene in tetrahydrofuran to give alkali metal cyclooctatetraenides; for example, dipotassium cyclooctatetraenide (K_{2}C_{8}H_{8}) is an important precursor to many metal cyclooctatetraenyl derivatives, such as uranocene.
 The large and very weakly polarising alkali metal cations can stabilise large, aromatic, polarisable radical anions, such as the dark-green sodium naphthalenide, Na^{+}[C_{10}H_{8}•]^{−}, a strong reducing agent.

-Representative reactions of alkali metals

-Reaction with oxygen

-Upon reacting with oxygen, alkali metals form oxides, peroxides, superoxides and suboxides.
-However, the first three are more common.
-The table below shows the types of compounds formed in reaction with oxygen.
-The compound in brackets represents the minor product of combustion.